-To configure Red Hat Ceph Storage parameters:
+To configure Red Hat Ceph Storage parameters for 13G storage nodes or 14G storage nodes that do not have an HBA330:

-- On the Red Hat OpenStack Platform Director node, navigate to the ~/pilot/templates/ directory. - 2.
+- 1. On the Red Hat OpenStack Platform Director node, navigate to the ~/pilot/templates/ directory. - 2.
 Open the dell-environment.yaml file in an editor. - 3.
 Search for the term, CHANGEME, to go to the lines in which changes can be made. - 4.
-Make changes, as required, to the parameters listed in Table 16: dell-environment.yaml File Parameters on page 48.

-Note: Each parameter has a default value, which may or may not require a change depending upon your environment.

-Caution: YAML files are highly sensitive to whitespace.
+Make changes, as required, to the parameters listed in Table 15: dell-environment.yaml File Parameters on page 52. - Note: Each parameter has a default value, which may or may not require a change depending upon your environment. - CAUTION: YAML files are highly sensitive to whitespace.
 If you edit them, be sure to follow the files' whitespace formats precisely.

-Table 16: dell-environment.yaml File Parameters
+Table 15: dell-environment.yaml File Parameters